 Defying his father wishes, Javed signs up for sixth form college to study English Literature.
 While telling his father he studying law.
 The college, in turn introducing Javed to a wealth of new experiences and ideas.
 As he meets fellow outsider Roops (Aaron Phagura).
 A Springsteen fan who opens up Javed’s world to the writing and music of the ‘Boss’.
 Unleashing his Javed’s creativity and internal desire for change.

 Set against the backdrop of National Front violence and racism, and a segregated community where ethnic minorities felt oppressed yet powerless.
 Blinded by the Light does not shy away from the social upheaval and change inherent in towns such as Luton during the 1980s.
 Its social commentary dovetailing with the generational change and aspiration building in migrant communities.
 Where many second and third generation children saw their lives as mix of cultures.
 The internal battle of their parental ancestry and British identity giving rise to family and social change.

-It is here that Blinded By Light pays homage to earlier films like Billy Elliott in its pace, design and implementation.
-Billy’s passion for dance replaced with Javed’s passion for writing, Billys feelings of being trapped by his class and community, replaced with Javed’s family restrictions, racial oppression and town.
-Javed’s awakening to the words and music of Springsteen during the famous storm of 1987, a love letter to the over-spilling anger and frustration of Billy as he dances across the terrace walls and roofs of his Durham village.
+In fact, it is here that Blinded By Light pays homage to earlier films like Billy Elliott in its pace, design and implementation.
+Javed’s journey echoing Billy’s passion for dance.
+While replacing it with a passion for writing, poetry and music.
+While Billy’s feelings of being trapped by his class and community.
+Are in turn replaced with Javed’s family restrictions, racial oppression and place of birth.
+Javed’s awakening to the words and music of Springsteen during the famous storm of 1987.
+Matching Billy’s anger and frustration as he danced across the terrace walls of his Durham village.